 Telephones are in the school for business purposes and emergencies only.
-Please ask for the permission of an instructor, administrator, or office support person to use a school phone.
+Please ask for permission to use a school phone.
 Cell phones and other electronic devices must not interrupt the learning process; use them only with express permission of your instructor.
 Cell phones may be used before school, during passing periods, during lunch, after school, or with permission of your instructor.
 Cell phones, hot spots, and other digital devices may not be used during bathroom breaks.